Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair. Why?

 - No shank

-The shock absorption is fantastic, the rubber is soft but not too soft, and it’s a delight to walk around in.
-The footbed is made with a polyurethane foam that compresses over time, though, and that coupled with the absence of a shank means that the shoes aren’t so great for long term wear or for all day wear.
-Many people report no problems, but factory workers and folks who have to be on their feet for a living tend to note that they don’t prevent foot pain the way that well made, pricier boots do.
+The shock absorption is fantastic, the rubber is soft but not too soft, and overall, these boots are a delight to walk around in.
+The footbed is made with a polyurethane foam that compresses over time, though, and that, coupled with the absence of a shank means that the shoes aren’t so great for long-term wear or all-day wear.

 [Related: The 8 Best Boot Soles You Should Know About]